telerik/fiddler-core-docs/README.md

 <li>
 <p><strong>Send us a pull request</strong> - Creating an issue is great--and we certainly appreciate them--but what we really love are pull requests.
 So, if you find an issue in the docs, or even feel like creating new content, we'd be happy to have your contributions!
 If you're just getting started with open source, Git, and GitHub, we suggest you first read up on <a href="https://help.github.com/articles/fork-a-repo">forking repos</a> and <a href="https://help.github.com/articles/using-pull-requests">sending pull requests</a>, both great articles from the GitHub bootcamp.  </p>

-<p>Once you've read these--or you've already memorized them--you're ready to contribute to the FiddlerCore Embedded Engine docs.
+<p>Once you've read these--or you've already memorized them--you're ready to contribute to the FiddlerCore docs.
 Start by creating a local clone of our repo either using <a href="http://windows.github.com/">GitHub for Windows</a>, <a href="http://mac.github.com/">GitHub for Mac</a> or your friendly command-line:</p>

 <pre><code>git clone git@github.com:telerik/fiddler-core-docs.git
 </code></pre>